mithereal/ex_membership/README.md

 end
 ```

-To perform exclusive abilities such as `when User is owner of post AND is in editor role` we can do so as in following example
+To perform exclusive features such as `when User is owner of post AND is in editor plan` we can do so as in following example

 ```elixir
 defmodule Sample.Post do